leeweiming3/tp/docs/DeveloperGuide.md

 **MSS**

-1. Recruiter finds an application number to delete from the application list displayed in the app.
+1. Recruiter finds an application index to delete from the application list displayed in the app.
 2. Recruiter deletes the application.
 3. Hirehub requests the recruiter to confirm the deletion.
 4. Recruiter confirms deletion.